ooni/probe-cli/docs/design/dd-003-step-by-step.md

 bureaucracies.
 Additionally, it did not help us to solve most of the issues we had with flat traces and with the distance between collection and interpretation.
-What's more, because this approach is quite rigid, it is more difficult to collect precise observations than it would be in a dependency injection scenario like the one that it's possible, e.g., using context magic.
+What's more, because this approach is quite rigid, it is more difficult to collect precise observations than it would be using the context to do dependency injection.

 Looking backwards, it has not been a bad idea to declare in `netx` docs that we're fine with keeping this approach but we would like new